 Hopefully, carrying yourself in this manner will reinforce the recruiter's decision to pick your resume out of the pile.
 Meanwhile, continue to expose yourself to other opportunities to land your dream position by recharging your online job search.
 Good luck!

-Yoevelyn Rodriguez is a recent graduate of Florida International University with a bachelor's in business administration and a concentration in marketing research.
+Yoevelyn Rodriguez is a graduate of Florida International University with a bachelor's in business administration and a concentration in marketing research.
 She has experience in content writing, marketing and SEO, with several certifications.